How to Market Your Dealership – Not Just Your Inventory

-We’ve seen a lot of scenarios where website providers use boilerplate content and some even have the wrong city listed some dealership websites. 🤦♀️ Set your store apart by making sure the content is unique to your dealership, provides the right information for customers, and doesn’t look exactly like your direct competitors’ sites.
+We’ve seen a lot of scenarios where website providers use boilerplate content and some even have the wrong city listed on their dealership websites. 🤦♀️ Set your store apart by making sure the content is unique to your dealership, provides the right information for customers, and doesn’t look exactly like your direct competitors’ sites.

 Another way to rise to the top of the search rankings is with search engine marketing (SEM).
 Google and Bing prioritize the ads of websites that have good SEO rankings, so it doesn’t hurt to start with the content on your site before turning on any paid ads.

 These ads should be designed to show the aspects of your store that are unlike others.
 Do you have a great express oil change service?
 Or included service for new car buyers?
 Make sure your ads tell the story of why to buy from your store above anyone else.

 Put the Pixel to Work